flybywiresim/docs/docs/pilots-corner/a32nx-briefing/limitations.md

 The page describes various operational limitations of the currently simulated aircraft model of the A32NX.
 Other variations of the A320 might have different limitations and characteristics.

-This list if by far not complete but should mention the most important operational limitations for flight simulation.
+This list is incomplete but should mention the most important operational limitations for flight simulation.

 ## Aircraft General